Operation Golden Fleece: Greek settlements in Georgia

-Greek ties with the Black Sea region date back to antiquity, as exemplified by the myths of Prometheus and the Argonauts’ quest to retrieve the Golden Fleece.
+Greek ties with the Black Sea region date back to antiquity, as exemplified by the myths of Prometheus and the Argonauts’ quest to retrieve the Golden Fleece from Colchis.
 During the second Greek colonization period (the 7th to the 6th centuries BC), they founded 60 colonies on the Black Sea coast, Hellenizing some native populations.
 Greek immigration to the territory of modern Georgia continued in waves throughout the centuries most notably after the Fall of Constantinople, the Treaty of Adrianople (1829) and in the aftermath of the Greek genocide.

-The Abkhaz ASSR was an autonomous region on the north western edge of Georgia.
+The Abkhaz ASSR was an autonomous region on the northwestern edge of Georgia.
 Multi-ethnic in its composition, until the 1930s it had an approximately even population of Georgians, Abkhazians, Russians, Greeks and Armenians.
-In 1949, Soviet authorities forcibly transferred citizens of the Abkhaz ASSR they deemed disloyal to the Asian parts of the country.
-This was followed by the resettlement of Abkhazia by ethnic Georgians, who came to form 45 percent of the region's population.
-In August 1992, the Greek minority in Abkhazia numbered 15,000 people, most of whom were returnees of the 1949 deportation of the Soviet Greeks.
+In 1949, Soviet authorities forcibly transferred Greek citizens of the Abkhaz ASSR they deemed disloyal to the Asian parts of the country.
+Some Greeks were allowed to return in 1959.
+In August 1992, the Greek minority in Abkhazia numbered 15,000 people, most of whom were returnees of the 1949 deportations.

+Abkhazia conflict

 Ethnic tensions between Abkhazians and Georgians flared up in the aftermath opening of a branch of Tbilisi State University in Sukhumi, which resulted in the 1989 Sukhumi riots.
-The following year the majority of the non-Georgian members of the Supreme Soviet of Abkhazia declared Abkhazia's sovereignty.
-The outbreak of civil war in Georgia emboldened Abkhazian separatists.
+The power-sharing agreement was reached in 1991 under Georgian president Zviad Gamsakhurdia.
+However, The outbreak of civil war in Georgia emboldened Abkhazian separatists.
 In July 1992, the Abkhazian Supreme Council restored the 1925 Abkhazian constitution, effectively declaring sovereignty from Georgia.
-On 14 August 1992, Georgian troops invaded Abkhazia against a draft treaty prepared by the Abkhazian parliament, which they saw a paving the way for secession.
+On 14 August 1992, Georgian troops entered Abkhazia to rescue Georgian officials taken hostage and protect the railway, but encountered resistance from Abkhaz militias.